ramp-eu/Central_Sensing_and_Perception/doc/docs/user/api.md

 #Map updates

-TODO: put text and examples
 The map updates are the downsampled laser points to the fine resolution grid, e.g. 0.1 m cell size, which are not mapped in the initial map.
+It is supposed that there is no moving obstacles in the environment, only the static ones that are not mapped in the initial map.
+So if you move the green box in the Stage simulator the trail of the obstacle will be mapped and also remembered in the list of new obstacles.
+By now, the list of new obstacles is never reset.
+This should be changed when taking into account dynamic obstacles.
-The message that is returned is the simple array of coordinates (x,y) at the cell centre of the fine resolution grid:
+The message that is returned is the simple array of coordinates (x,y) of all unmapped obstacles which are snapped to the fine resolution grid points:

 NewObstacles.msg